-The Student Initiative Committee announces a call for applications for Student Initiative Conference Scholarships for the 2013 Annual Conference in Hollywood, California, USA.
+The Student Scholarship Committee announces a call for applications for Student Conference Scholarships for the 2015 Annual Conference in San Antonio, TX, USA.
 The award consists of payment for conference registration (contingent upon conference attendance) and one-year student membership in ADEC (for new members only).
 Students will be asked to complete four hours of volunteer services while at the conference.

 Applications will be reviewed by a committee of non-student members.

 To apply, you must submit the following materials online:

 Applications must include:

 A. Name, address, telephone number, and email address

 C. Student status (part-time or full-time, level of study: undergraduate or graduate, and year in the program).
 If you are a part-time student, briefly describe your need for financial assistance with conference registration costs

 D. Anticipated graduation date

 E. Whether you have submitted a paper for any student paper competitions